Complain when the car workshop has made a mistake

 When can you complain to the workshop according to the Consumer Services Act?

-According to the Consumer Services Act, you can complain to the workshop if:
+According to the law, you can complain to the workshop if:

 you complain about the error within 2 months from when you discovered the error